 What We Offer

-Students at Lipscomb University may earn a bachelor’s degree in 117 fields of undergraduate study, several pre-professional programs, an accelerated adult degree program and a competency-based program.
-Lipscomb also offers 31 graduate degrees, 21 graduate certificate programs and four dual master's degrees.
+Students at Lipscomb University may earn a bachelor’s degree in more than 200 undergraduate majors and minors, several pre-professional programs, online graduate and undergraduate degrees, an accelerated adult degree program and a competency-based program for working adults who wish to complete their undergraduate degrees at their own pace.
+Lipscomb also offers 24 master's degrees, eight Ed.S. degrees, 18 graduate certificate programs and four dual degrees.
 Lipscomb's academic programs include doctoral degrees in pharmacy, education and ministry and an associate degree offered to residents of the Tennessee Prison for Women.

 Founded in 1891 by David Lipscomb and James A. Harding as Nashville Bible School, Lipscomb University is affiliated with the Churches of Christ.

 The residential campus is located in the Green Hills area of Nashville, Tenn.
-There are three off-campus program opportunities (Murfreesboro, Cool Springs, Sumner County).
+There are four off-campus program opportunities (Downtown Nashville, Murfreesboro, Cool Springs, Sumner County).